Clueless and confused to decide whether to run ads on Facebook or Google?

 CPC is the cost involved with the click, while CPA is another important metric you should consider with paid advertising.
 CPA (Cost Per Action) determine the ROI of your paid ad campaigns.

 According to Wordstream, the average CPA for Facebook is $18.68 and the average CPA for Google Ads is $48.96 for search and $75.51 for display.
 These are just average based on the global market and the cost will be relatively lower for local markets depending on the competition.
 If you have a huge number of competitors actively spending on paid ads, then you should determine whether it’s worth spending on these platforms or moving to alternatives.

 Buyer Intent for Facebook Ads and Google Ads

-When we look at buyer intent, Google Ads have complete dominance over Facebook Ads.
+When we look at buyer intent, Google Ads has complete dominance over Facebook Ads.
 Let’s say, someone looking for any information about a product or service, do they search for it on Google or head over to Facebook with an expectation to see an ad related to what they want? (we are not talking about remarketing ads here)

 Let’s look at an example.

 If a sink starts to leak, they immediately search for a plumber.
 They will be searching for a plumber on Google.
 If the plumber is using Google Ads, his business will appear in front of the potential customer.

 If the plumber was advertising his services on Facebook, the potential customer might not remember his business.
 Even if they remember they won’t be searching for the plumber on Facebook.
 Google is their ideal solution provider during a crisis.

 This shows that Google Ads is the best platform when we look at buyer intent.

 When we look at conversion, Facebook Ads are less effective compared to Google Ads.
 We agree that you’ll be able to generate leads from Facebook ads, but it will take time for you to convert the leads to paying customers.
 Facebook is a social platform where users want to relax and scroll through news feeds to find something that can entertain them.